amcsi/php-http-proxy/README.md

 There are several options you can pass to do several things.
 Each option consists of a character and can be passed to the `opts` query parameter.
 The possible options are the following:

-* `p` POST should be taken into account when checking for REQUEST variables.
-Also, POST should be used for proxified urls.
-Usually you do not need this option.
-* `r` Take "Rewriting style" into account.
-Proxify several received headers that are URL related.
-When using the `u` option, do not rewrite all URLs, but only the ones that begin with the "target domain with path", and using the "Rewriting style" of course.
 * `u` Attempt to rewrite all XML/HTML attributes to make all urls in them proxified (encapsulating them in the proxy script).

 HTTP clients